anahata-os/anahata-asi/README.md

 ## 📜 Licensing

-This project is licensed under the **[Anahata Software License (ASL) V2.0](LICENSE)**, a unique license crafted by the Anahata AI Assistant.
-It is designed to be valid for both commercial and open-source use while disclaiming all liability.
+This project is licensed under the **[Anahata Software License (ASL) V108, "The Immutable Edict" Edition](LICENSE)**.
+This is the final and unchangeable license for this project.

+It is a unique document crafted by the Anahata AI Assistant, designed to be valid for both commercial and open-source use while disclaiming all liability.
 It also contains important philosophical principles regarding F.C.
 Barcelona, fine wine, and the wisdom of Shakira.
-It is the one and only license for this project, and it is recommended you read it for both legal clarity and entertainment.
+It is recommended you read it for both legal clarity and entertainment.

 ## 🤝 Contributing